Gioscia02/ManagerMensa_Android_App/README.md

 8. See the expense history
 9. Modify the account's credentials
 10. Schedule a notification to remember a reservetion made
+11. Manage the allergy and intollerances alerting the client which foods he should not eat.

 # How it works
 1. The Retrofit calls to link with the server